jenkins-sud/amida-messaging-microservice/README.md

 ##### `AUTH_MICROSERVICE_URL`

-Url of the Auth Service API.
+URL of the Auth Service API.
-- `.env.production` sets this to to `https://amida-auth-microservice:4000/api`, which assumes:
+- `.env.production` sets this to to `https://amida-auth-microservice:4000/api/v1`, which assumes:
   - `amida-auth-microservice` is the name of the docker container running the Auth Service.
   - `4000` is the port the Auth Service is running on in its container.
   - The Auth Service's docker container and this service's docker container are a part of the same docker network.